 For most pets, vaccination is effective in preventing future disease and only rarely will a vaccinated pet have insufficient immunity to fight off the disease.
 It is important to follow the vaccination schedule provided by your veterinarian to reduce the possibility of a gap in protection.

 Are there risks to vaccinating my pet?

-Any type of medical treatment has associated risks, but the risk should be weighed against the benefits of protecting your pet, your family and your community from potentially fatal diseases.
+Any type of medical treatment has associated risks, says this curbside veterinary care, but the risk should be weighed against the benefits of protecting your pet, your family and your community from potentially fatal diseases.
 The majority of pets respond well to vaccines.